vilelalabs/Clean-Arch-TS-Jest/README.md

 # Clean-Arch-TS-Jest

-This project is a simples test and be a simple example on building an Business-Rule for a kind of GPS Route Tracking Application through concepts of Clean Code/Archtecture, Solid.
+This project is a simples test and be a simple example on building an Business-Rule for a kind of GPS Route Tracking Application through concepts of Clean Code/Archtecture, SOLID.

 ## Extras
 - It provides some use-case tests using Jest